SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: DELETE /{collection}/{id}/transfers/latest
 - Request message: Optional Transfer Reject request
-- Response message: Transfer cancel response message.
+- Response message: Optional error message
 - OK status code: 204 (No Content)

 The new sponsoring client MUST use the HTTP DELETE method to cancel a